 And so what?

-Now, I gotta give the president credit.
+Now, I got to give the president credit.

-President said, fine, don't come.
+President said, Fine, don't come.

 You're uninvited.

-And right now, the president has replaced what was going to be a, you know, congratulations.
+And right now, the president has replaced what was going to be a, you know, congratulations, job well done to the Philadelphia Eagles.

 He's now doing with our military and a celebration of America.